venkideshVenu/VConnect---The-Complete-WebApp/readme.md

 ---

 ### **SocialHub Platform**
-This is the community network feature of SeaGro.
+This is the community network feature of VConnect.

 #### Key Features:
 - **Posting**